We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 Do you see a theme?
 Do the answers point to what you truly value?

-We must be brave enough to ask our children, what did we get right as moms?
-Click over for a free printable to use on Mother's Day.
-Click To Tweet
+We must be brave enough to ask our children what we got right as moms.
+Click over for a free printable to use on Mother’s Day. #printable #MothersDay #mareedee Share on X

 Let me tell you, I have made plenty of mistakes over the years, and we can learn from each other.
 You can click here to read one of my colossal mistakes as a mom when I failed to listen to the voice inside warn me of danger.
 Despite my failures, I did get a few things right according to those that matter the most— my children.